vet with a dog

 Becoming an IndeVet has certainly changed my life for the better.
 But it’s worth pointing out that you might put more miles on your car if you want to expand your clinic options.
 For me, I spend more time in the car than I used to, but I was spoiled with a 13-minute commute to my old clinic.
 My average commute is now about 30 minutes, but that’s partly by choice: two of my favorite clinics are almost an hour away and I snag those shifts quick.
 My shortest commute is 10 minutes.

-While I was initially unsure and cautiously optimistic, I can now definitively say that becoming a relief vet with IndeVets has been a welcome change for me.
+While I was initially unsure and cautiously optimistic, I can now definitively say that becoming a flexible associate vet with IndeVets has been a welcome change for me.
 And now 6 months later, I am so much happier as a person.
 Having a fulfilling veterinary career while living your life and taking care of yourself is, in fact, possible.
 Yes, there are stressful workdays, but I have so much support from the IndeVets team, and our partner hospital vets.
 I truly love what I do again.
 And I have a life outside of work again.